General perturbations in D+1 standard and brane cosmology revisited: Discussion and Conclusions

 In that same line of thought and looking for a formulation of perturbations in extra dimensions, we present a development of perturbations for branes where we start from evolutionary equations and in where the geometry of space-time is determined by the extrinsic curvature tensor.
 We have that the bulk where the branes are embedded has a particular distribution of matter, however the homogeneity and isotropy is fulfilled in the internal space of the brane, having in turn an arbitrary sectional curvature.
 For this case, we also find equations for the evolution of perturbations in branes, and their respective scalar, vector and tensor modes, choosing also the Newtonian conformal and synchronous gauges, these in their version of extra dimensions.
 When we study our equations with the Ricci tensor, we observe the universe as a whole, but when we work with the extrinsic curvature tensor, we observe the universe as part of a whole; in both cases we consider the energy-momentum tensor as a perfect fluid, which already has the structure to also be treated as a scalar fields.

+Subsection \ref{sec:EF} deals with energy flows, where we mention that there are internal energy flows in the brane and because of this there can be geometric alterations both internal and external to the brane, in addition that there are external energy flows, all of this when working with extra dimensions and perturbations.

 Our work shown in this paper will be very useful for the development of perturbations in the Bulk in a more efficient way, where both the Ricci tensor and the extrinsic curvature will be considered in the same treatment to determine the geometry of the space-time in where we have generalized evolutionary equations for perturbations.
 Among the possible applications of this generalized model are: i) the generation of gravitational waves in the bulk or in extra dimensions, ii) the formation of structure into the brane due to the interaction with another brane (these may have different matter contents) or even with the same bulk.
+Furthermore, the linear perturbations shown in this paper has the idea to be applied in novel models with two concentric branes like these studied in \cite{Garc_a_Aspeitia_2010} or in models with variable brane tension \cite{Garcia-Aspeitia:2018fvw} in where the Universe acceleration it is related with the dynamics of extra dimensions.
+We expect that these models could tackle problems like the amplitude of matter perturbations smoothed over $8h^{-1}$Mpc, $\sigma_8$, where $h$ is the dimensionless Hubble constant.
+Under the $\Lambda$CDM scenario it is observed that CMB anisotropies are not consistent with weak gravitational lensing measurements \cite{DES:2021wwk,KiDS:2020suj,Heymans_2021}.
+In fact, the tension is measured through $S_8=\sigma_8\sqrt{\Omega_{0m}/0.3}$, where $\Omega_{0m}$ is the matter density parameter.
+Thus, the Planck collaboration predicts $S_8=0.834\pm0.016$ while Kilo-Degree Survey (KiDS-1000) \cite{KiDS:2020suj} predicts $S_8=0.766^{+0.020}_{-0.014}$, producing a tension of $3\sigma$ between both results.
+Another example where we could apply the equations that we developed is in the perturbations that are generated in the neighborhood of black holes.
+We can model this by imagining that the black hole is covered by a "Gaussian Surface" that will be analogous to a brane with positive curvature, which could be located on the event horizon, then for this case it is $D=2$ and therefore the brane will have two spatial dimensions (azimuth $\theta$ and zenith $\phi$ coordinates) and one temporal, with the same analogy, the bulk would occupy the place of the background space, being this of 3 spatial dimensions and one temporal, for this model, the radial coordinate $r$ would have the role of extra dimension.
+In this last example, it is important to note that the model is not the same as the one used in the Arnowitt-Deser-Misner formalism.

+We finally mention that all these future studies are only possible under the specific form of the linear perturbations shown in this paper, however these studies will be presented elsewhere.